zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ## 🔍 What is Supported?

-The `BulkInsert` method from **Entity Framework Extensions** supports all the common scenarios in EF Core — and nearly everything you can do with EF Core and EF6!
+The EF6 / EF Core BulkInsert method from **Entity Framework Extensions** supports all the common scenarios in EF Core — and nearly everything you can do with EF Core and EF6!

 * ✅ The latest EF Core version: **EF Core 9**
 * ✅ All previous EF Core versions: **EF Core 2 to 8**